Accessible Policy & Procedures:

-The Club employs a Disability Access Officer (DAO) to support, as necessary, the needs of all Disabled Supporters and in doing so, the Club will ensure there is no discrimination between persons with different disabilities.
+The Club’s Disability Access Officer (DAO) will support, as necessary, the needs of all Disabled Supporters and in doing so, the Club will ensure there is no discrimination between persons with different disabilities.
 The DAO will work closely with the Raith Rovers Supporters Clubs to ensure the needs of all Disabled Supporters are fully considered.
-The Club operates a concessionary ticketing policy as outlined below.

 The Club guarantees to investigate all complaints of disability discrimination and will respond as quickly and timeously as possible.

 External access to the stadium for disabled supporters is provided at each turnstile or, where circumstances dictate, specific gates at the McDermid and Penman Family Stands.
 There are also 14 wheelchair spaces to the front of both the McDermid and Penman Family Stands with designated seating for personal assistants.

 The entrance to the Club Shop is via an entrance at the west end of the Penman Family Stand and is fully accessible.

 Where a disabled supporter* requires a personal assistant, the assistant will be permitted access free of charge.
 Entitlement will be based on the disabled person satisfying at least one of the following criteria, which failing, a letter from a G.P. confirming the need for a personal assistant.

 • You receive the middle or enhanced level of mobility allowance within the Personal Independence Payment

 • You are Blind or partially sighted and have a registration certificate (BD8 or CVI Certificate) or other relevant evidence and/or

 • You are included in the Social Services Deaf Register or can confirm that hearing loss has been recorded at 70 – 95 dBHL or worse